robenkleene/design-references/adobe-after-effects/after-effects.md

 - `⌃⌫` / "Edit" -> "Purge" -> "All Memory": Delete the RAM cache

+## Units

+After Effects uses Society of Motion Picture and Television Engineers (SMPTE) by default, which means "hours, minutes, seconds, and frames".

 ## Export

 1. `⌃⌘M`: "Composition" -> "Add to Render Queue"